Swelling involving feet and hands can be extremely painful and often disables patients from participating in normal daily activities.

 |Throat / Airway

-Throat swelling / episodes of throat swelling are the most dangerous symptoms of HAE, because they can close the airway and cause death by asphyxiation.
+Throat swelling / episodes of throat swelling are the most dangerous symptoms of HAE, because they can close the airway and cause death by choking.
 In fact, studies of HAE families indicate that without treatment, death from laryngeal edema can be as high as 30%.
 It is important to note that 50% of HAE patients experience at least one laryngeal attack in their lifetime.

 It is important to recognize throat swelling is a medical emergency that always requires immediate medical attention at the first sign of symptoms.